What Is the Function of Leadership?

 Direction: Lab leaders provide the direction for the group.
 What do we work on?
 What are our major themes?
 Where will we head next?
 What project will each student and post-doc have?
 Leaders should also provide direction for how the work gets done--technically and socially.
 Both of these show up again below.

 Protection: Lab leaders often protect their group from unneeded stress, and I can think of several practical examples where PIs shield their team from stress where possible, like working behind the scenes to secure student funding without letting the student know there's an issue.
+Lab leaders may also make the effort to actively protect the voices and space of the most marginalized people in their group—making sure the undergrad can speak up at lab meetings.
+They may protect individuals by setting social behavior expectations (civil discussions, no bullying) and maintaining the norms.

 Role orientation: Many lab leaders do not consciously think about this, to their detriment, IME.
 Teams function better when roles and responsibilities are clear.
 Do you have a clear sense of Grad Student vs Post Doc roles?
 Beginning vs advanced student?
 I don’t mean rigid roles.
 You do need to have a clear sense of how those roles, student vs postdoc vs technician or staff scientist function.
 Treating a first-year grad student like a postdoc is a recipe for disaster.
 And on the other side, I’ve had clients with new postdocs who continue to behave like graduate students.
 They don’t see how they play a different role as a post doc.

+Norm maintenance: To quote Gruenert and Whittaker again, "The culture of any organization is based on the worst behavior the leader will tolerate."
+Norm maintenance starts with a leader setting the norms they want.
+How do we treat each other?
+What are our scientific standards?
 If you, as a leader, do not set and model the norms for your group, and push back to correct when someone is out of bounds, then you may get a culture you don't want.
 "Everything that happens in an organization reflects the leadership."
 Or lack thereof.

 Above, under Direction, I mentioned that leaders provide direction for how the work gets done, both technically and socially.
 Norms for technical approaches should be set, ideally so that the post-doc’s data can compare equally to the grad student’s using the same technique.
 Standards of evidence, of rigor, should be set by the leader.
 And the leader sets the tone for the social interactions.
 Humans are primates and when you put them in a group, you have social interactions.
 What culture and tone do you want?
 Are you sarcastic and argumentative?
 Do you put up with a person who bullies others because they produce data?
-However, you want your group to behave, you have to model it and enforce it.
+However you want your group to behave, you have to model it and enforce it.

 Controlling conflict: This doesn't mean stopping conflict, but rather keeping it from blowing up.
 Sometimes it means figuring out how to use the friction of conflict productively.
 Either often means stepping in and having or brokering difficult conversations.
 Strong leaders do not avoid difficult conversations.